RSS About

 There is a lot more we could do with that GameBoy structure but that’s left as an exercise to the reader for now.
 We only have to make sure it’s initialized in our main function before enabling the audio driver.

-Apart from that, the audio callback will look a lot like it did last article, we’ve only added two lines of code (the Tick() calls we moved from the main function), moved all needed variables in that global gb structure, and I also renamed the callback function to be more accurate.
+Apart from that, the audio callback will look a lot like it did in the last article, we’ve only added two lines of code (the Tick() calls we moved from the main function), moved all needed variables in that global gb structure, and I also renamed the callback function to be more accurate.

 func mainLoopCallback(data unsafe.Pointer, buf *C.Uint8, len C.int) {